SpaceApplications/ckanext-obeos-ldp/ldp-install/docker.centos7/_src/README.md

 _src
 ====

-_Clone your source code here._
+_You may drop your custom source code here._

 <br>

 ## CKAN

-CKAN is now directly clone from the Dockerfile
+CKAN is directly cloned from GitHub by the Dockerfile.

 If needed:

 Clone CKAN:

 	git clone https://github.com/ckan/ckan.git

 ## Extensions

-OBEOS extension is packed in ckanext-obeos.tar.gz.
+The OBEOS LDP extension is packed in `ckanext-obeos.tar.gz`.

-It is unpacked in the DockerFile for ckan
+It is unpacked in the DockerFile of the CKAN container.

-You can also replace the tar.gz by more recent code
+You can also replace the content of the `tar.gz` file by more recent code.

-Clone them here as well
+Clone them here as well.

 ## Dependencies

 Pip requirements are installed when the image is built.
-All you need is a reqirement file named `requirements.txt` or `pip-requirements.txt`
+All you need is a requirement file named `requirements.txt` or `pip-requirements.txt`